 Example 3 Joe Lee Watercraft is an exempt recipient who voluntarily participated in regular SNAP E&T services until November 1, when he discontinued participation.
-All services stopped, and the SNAP E&T Program Detail was closed November 1.
+All services stopped, and the SNAP E&T application was closed November 1.
 On January 14, Joe Lee entered full-time employment and needed steel-toed boots for the new job.
 Joe Lee stopped being a SNAP recipient on November 30.
 Because Joe Lee was not receiving SNAP benefits in the month of or the month before requesting job retention services, he is not eligible for job retention services, even though he entered full-time employment within 90 days of his last regular SNAP E&T service.